cackle-rs/cackle/HOW_IT_WORKS.md

 * We add `-Funsafe-code` unless `cackle.toml` says that the crate is allowed to use unsafe.
 * We override the linker used by rustc so that we can wrap that as well.
+* We force emitting of debug info, which is needed for later analysis.

 We run `rustc` twice.
 The first time, we ask it to only emit `deps`. i.e. not to link the final output.
 We do this because the parent cackle process needs the contents of the `deps` files before